Maternal death: Public health

-In April 2010 Sierra Leone launched free healthcare for pregnant and breastfeeding women.
+In April 2010, Sierra Leone launched free healthcare for pregnant and breastfeeding women.

-A public health approach to addressing maternal mortality includes gathering information on the scope of the problem, identifying key causes, and implementing interventions, both prior to pregnancy and during pregnancy, to combat those causes and prevent maternal mortality.
+A public health approach to addressing maternal mortality includes gathering information on the scope of the problem, identifying key causes, and implementing interventions, both before pregnancy and during pregnancy, to combat those causes and prevent maternal mortality.

 Public health has a role to play in the analysis of maternal death.
 One important aspect in the review of maternal death and its causes are Maternal Mortality Review Committees or Boards.
-The goal of these review committees are to analyze each maternal death and determine its cause.
-After this analysis, the information can be combined in order to determine specific interventions that could lead to preventing future maternal deaths.
+The goal of these review committees is to analyze each maternal death and determine its cause.
+After this analysis, the information can be combined to determine specific interventions that could prevent future maternal deaths.
 These review boards are generally comprehensive in their analysis of maternal deaths, examining details that include mental health factors, public transportation, chronic illnesses, and substance use disorders.
-All of this information can be combined to give a detailed picture of what is causing maternal mortality and help to determine recommendations to reduce their impact.
+All of this information can be combined to give a detailed picture of what is causing maternal mortality and help determine recommendations to reduce its impact.

-Many states within the US are taking Maternal Mortality Review Committees a step further and are collaborating with various professional organizations to improve quality of perinatal care.
-These teams of organizations form a "perinatal quality collaborative" (PQC) and include state health departments, the state hospital association and clinical professionals such as doctors and nurses.
-These PQCs can also involve community health organizations, Medicaid representatives, Maternal Mortality Review Committees and patient advocacy groups.
-By involving all of these major players within maternal health, the goal is to collaborate and determine opportunities to improve quality of care.
-Through this collaborative effort, PQCs can aim to make impacts on quality both at the direct patient care level and through larger system devices like policy.
+Many states in the US are taking Maternal Mortality Review Committees a step further and are collaborating with various professional organizations to improve the quality of perinatal care.
+These teams of organizations form a "perinatal quality collaborative" (PQC) and include state health departments, the state hospital association, and clinical professionals such as doctors and nurses.
+These PQCs can also involve community health organizations, Medicaid representatives, Maternal Mortality Review Committees, and patient advocacy groups.
+By involving all of these major players within maternal health, the goal is to collaborate and determine opportunities to improve the quality of care.
+Through this collaborative effort, PQCs can aim to make an impact on quality both at the direct patient care level and through larger system devices like policy.
 It is thought that the institution of PQCs in California was the main contributor to the maternal mortality rate decreasing by 50% in the years following.
 The PQC developed review guides and quality improvement initiatives aimed at the most preventable and prevalent maternal deaths: those due to bleeding and high blood pressure.
 Success has also been observed with PQCs in Illinois and Florida.